Supreme Court Green-Lights Trump Plan To Gut Education Department

 In an unsigned, 6-3 order divided along ideological lines that was released late Monday afternoon, July 14, the justices lifted a spring ruling by US District Judge Myong Joun of Massachusetts that had forced the administration to rehire hundreds of Education Department employees terminated during a March reduction-in-force.

-The conservative majority offered no explanation—standard for emergency “shadow docket” decisions—while the Court’s three Democratic appointees issued a blistering dissent.
+The conservative majority offered no explanation—standard for emergency “shadow docket” decisions—while the high court’s three Democratic appointees issued a blistering dissent.

 “It hands the Executive the power to repeal statutes by firing all those necessary to carry them out,” Justice Sonia Sotomayor wrote in dissenting, joined by Justices Elena Kagan and Ketanji Brown Jackson.
 “The threat to our Constitution’s separation of powers is grave.”